lpenz/lpenz.github.io/articles/github-project-struct/index.md

 has its quirks, but it can be made to work fine with just about any language - and it supports build matrices natively.

-I've also used *codecov* for a while, but it didn't work very well with my [workflow](#workflow) - where a branch is constantly forwarded to commits that exist in another branch.
+I also used *codecov* in some more recent repositories.
+It didn't work very well with my [workflow](#workflow) in the past, but it seems to be working better than coveralls lately.

 Add a test result and a coverage shield to the top of `README.md`.
 That allows visitors to see that you project cares about test coverage